Get two new free healthy recipes each week. Sign Up

 Vegan Sugar Cookies

-A recipe for easy vegan sugar cookies that are soft, fluffy, and delicious.
+This easy vegan sugar cookies recipe is soft, chewy, fluffy, and delicious!

 Cook Time 11 minutes